osasto-kuikka/KGE/README.md

 - Respawn
   - Allow admin to respawn units when it best suits the current mission
 - Spectator
-  - Modified ace3 spectator with support for KGE respawn
+  - Support for ACE3 spectator with KGE respawn
 - Tank Recoil
   - When tank main cannon shoots, it shakes tank a litte
 - Teamroster